 The primary purpose of the Rec6 CWG is to provide guidance to the ICANN new gTLD Implementation Team and the ICANN Board with regard to the implementation of recommendation 6 regarding procedures for addressing culturally objectionable and/or sensitive strings.

-The purpose is not to revisit the intended aim of recommendation 6 but rather to develop implementation guidelines that will address the concerns expressed by the Governmental Advisory Committee (GAC), with the objective of preserving the stability, integrity and universal resolvability of the DNS.
+The purpose is not to revisit the intended aim of recommendation 6 nor to revisit other established recommendations, but rather to develop implementation guidelines that will address the concerns expressed by the Governmental Advisory Committee (GAC) and the At Large Advisory Committee (ALAC), with the objective of preserving the objectivity of the evaluation process (as noted in Principle 1), established rights (as noted in Principle G), and the stability and integrity and universal resolvability of the DNS (as noted in Reccomendation 4).

 Working Group Tasks